College of Education Student Learning Outcomes

 -

-Special Education - Blindness and Low Vision Emphasis Learning Outcomes
+Master of Science in Education - Special Education: Blindness and Low Vision Program

 The following student outcomes for the Blind Low Vision graduate program are aligned with the standards set forth by the Association for the Education and Rehabilitation of the Blind and Visually Impaired (AERBV) and the Missouri Blind Students' Rights to Independence, Training, and Education Act (BRITE Act).
 These proficiencies and identified student program outcomes are measured through course-based assessments of specific competencies set forth by these regulatory and accreditation provisions, observations of field experiences in a variety of settings, including early intervention home visits, and selective use of national tests such as the relevant Praxis and national Braille Competency examinations.